Michelle E. Morse: Health policy contributions

 The next month, in March 2021, Morse co-authored an op-ed with Bram Wispelwey on that topic in the Boston Review.
 In the article, Morse argued in favor of federal reparations.
 She also advocated for preferential treatment of Black and Latinx patients admitted with heart failure exacerbations.
 Her writing received criticism from researcher Christopher Rufo for being a "moral crime and unconstitutional."
 Health equity leaders David A. Ansell, Brittani James and Fernando G. De Maio published a related piece in the New England Journal of Medicine, writing, "This effort is not about race-preferential treatment, as the neo-Nazis and others on the political right have claimed, but about eliminating obstacles to care that harm systematically excluded populations."
 Global health leaders Paul Farmer, Sheila Davis, and Ophelia Dahl of Partners In Health supported Morse's and her co-author's analysis in the Boston Review, writing, "Over the past decade, Morse and Wispelwey, in particular, put heart and soul into addressing deficiencies in the medical system in the United States and medical systems around the world."

 In June 2022, a Smithsonian Channel series, "Cyclebreakers," featured Morse for her work serving communities that have been traditionally excluded from healthcare access in the United States, as well as Botswana, Haiti and Guatemala.
 The eight-minute video was posted to the Smithsonian Channel's social media accounts, including TikTok.

 As New York City's first chief medical officer, Morse played a pivotal role in dismantling a decades-long reliance on a racially biased algorithm for kidney function estimation that disproportionately affected Black patients, leading to inadequate treatment and prolonged transplant waits.
 Starting 2021, she oversaw a transformation, convincing major hospital networks including Northwell Health to abandon the algorithm.
 Her leadership through the Coalition to End Racism in Clinical Algorithms has not only focused on kidney-related issues but also addressed disparities in areas such as unnecessary C-sections for Black and Hispanic pregnant women.

 On October 21, 2024 Morse became Commissioner of the Department of Health of New York City on an interim basis, replacing Ashwin Vasan, who had resigned.
+She was replaced with Alister Martin under the Mamdani administration.